ForwarderWiiMaster/ForwarderMaster/README.md

 # ForwarderMaster
 This is a Glow Wii forwarder for the Nintendo Wii.
-The forwarder might not work with VWii systems on the wiiu since i havent tested it YET.
+BE CAREFUL!
+INSTALLING THE WAD MIGHT CAUSE A BANNER BRICK,I AM NOT RESPONSIBLE IN CASE YOU BRICK YOUR WII.FOR THE BEST SAFETY DOWNLOAD PRIILOADER OR BOOTMII FOR EXTRA SAFETY!